-Twitch, a leading live-streaming platform widely used by gamers, has updated its hateful conduct policy to ban the term “Zionist” when used as a slur against individuals or groups.
-The decision, announced on Friday, November 15, comes amid growing criticism from organizations and lawmakers about the platform’s role in enabling antisemitic content.
-Twitch, owned by Amazon and boasting over 240 million active users, stated that the change aims to curb harmful language “without stifling legitimate discussions.”
+Twitch, a leading live-streaming platform widely used by gamers, has updated its hate speech policy to ban the term “Zionist” when used as a slur against individuals or groups.
+The decision, announced on Friday, November 16, comes amid growing criticism from organizations and lawmakers about the platform’s role in enabling antisemitic content.
+Twitch, owned by Amazon and boasting over 240 million active users, stated that the change aims to curb harmful language without stifling legitimate discussions.

 “Our goal isn’t to limit discourse about institutions or ideologies but to prevent coded hate aimed at individuals or groups,” the blog post emphasized.
 The updated community guidelines further explained that “Zionist” would be considered a proxy for Jews or Israelis if used to promote harm, perpetuate stereotypes, or make dehumanizing comparisons.
 Examples provided by Twitch illustrate the policy’s scope: a statement like “Zionist settlers keep encroaching Palestinian borders” is permissible, while derogatory phrases such as “Zionist [name of animal]” are prohibited.